ritvikmath/jekyll-now/_posts/2016-7-23-SwipeMarket.md

 # The Data

 Data for this analysis was scraped from a Facebook group designed to connect buyers and sellers of swipes.
 The data, consisting of ~17000 posts ranging from 2013-2016, includes fields such as when a post was written and the content of the post.
-The crux of the following analysis relied on a careful and methodical extraction of various fields from the text portion of each Facebook post.
-In particular, the following features were extracted from each post: whether the post was by a buyer or seller of swipes, how much the author aimed to buy/sell swipes for, how many swipes the post author (typically in the case of a buyer) wanted, which dining facility the post author wanted to buy/sell swipes for.

-This all boils down to a problem in Natural Language Processing (NLP), the art of extracting relevant and accurate information from everyday speech.
-As a gentle introduction to this process, we will share an easy, medium, and hard post to extract information from.

 We see a snapsot of the data below: